gildor2/UEViewer/readme.txt

 - preventing umodel from opening non-package files from the command line (tfc, blk etc)

 23.05.2012
-- improved Mass Effect 3 animation support (now more animations are available)
+- improved support for Mass Effect 3 animation (more animations are available now)

 22.05.2012
 - implemented Special Force 2 support